 - Add the butter and process until it comes together in a coarse crumb (you can also do this by hand by rubbing the butter into the flour mix).
 Thermomix 10 seconds, speed 6.

 - Add the egg yolk and process until the dough starts to come together, then gently knead it for a minute (to just bring it together, don't overwork it).
 If you are not using the egg yolk, you'll just need extra water.
 Thermomix 10 seconds, speed 6, then 30 seconds, wheat symbol (to knead).

-- Add extra water if necessary teaspoon by teaspoon until it is the proper consistency (see the note about consistency below).
+- Add extra water if necessary tablespoon by tablespoon until it is the proper consistency (see the note about consistency below).

 - Roll into a ball (or portion into smaller balls) and wrap in parchment (baking) paper.
 Rest in the fridge for at least 30 minutes.
 If it is left for longer it can dry out, if that happens, you may need to add more water and remix it (I throw it back into the thermomix to blitz) See the note below for tips on rolling.

 - For a crisper pastry, blind bake at 180℃ (fan-forced) for approximately 10 minutes or bake on the bottom shelf of your oven for about 20 minutes (until golden brown).

 - Store in an airtight container in the fridge or freezer.